Has this ever happened to you? …

 Things that go thunk in the night PVCsThe heart has two main pumping chambers called ventricles.
 The right ventricle sends blood through the lungs, and the left through the rest of the body.
 Sitting on top of the ventricles are two smaller pumping chambers: the left and right atria.
 The atria contract a split second before the ventricles to make sure the ventricles are chock-full of blood prior to their contraction; it makes the heart more efficient.
 It’s kind of like jamming a few extra people in the elevator before it heads up.
 Sitting high in the left atrium is an electrical signaling device called the sinoatrial node, which tells the heart to beat.
 It is also sometimes called the heart’s pacemaker, but this one doesn’t need a battery.
 One can draw an analogy to the old Viking ships.
 The guy at the front shouted, “Stroke, stroke, stroke,” and all the men on the Viking ship knew when to put their oars in the water and pull the boat forward.

 This backup mechanism normally kicks in if the pacemaker, or sinoatrial node, quits functioning.
 But the heart likes to test this backup system on a regular basis.
 Imagine you’re one of the guys on the Viking ship who knows that it is your job to start rowing and get everyone else to row along if the man up front falls off.
 Normally, you’d have to wait until he stopped shouting, “Stroke, stroke, stroke,” to spring into action.
 But perhaps you want to do a trial run.
 How?
-Well, you do a normal stroke as directed by the pacemaker up front, then you quickly throw your oar back in the water and pull again, testing that everyone else does the same.
+Well, you do a normal stroke as directed by the pacemaker at the front of the ship, then you quickly throw your oar back in the water and pull again, testing that everyone else does the same.

 In the case of the heart this is exactly what happens.
 One of the backup pacemaker cells in the ventricle “fires” early, soon after a regular beat, and the rest of the heart follows.
-This creates a Premature Ventricular Contraction.
+This creates a Premature Ventricular Contraction (PVC).

 PVCsThe main pacemaker is oblivious to that extra beat and shouts, “Stroke” anyway, but the rest of the heart has not had a chance to recover from the prior early beat and ignores that command.
 This produces an extra long pause, about 50% longer than usual, until the next command, “Stroke,” and the next normal beat of the heart.
 During this slightly longer pause, the heart fills up with even more blood than usual.
 Then, the next normal beat comes along and is felt as a powerful thunk in the chest because it comes from a heart that is a bit overfilled with blood.
 The average of the early beat with less blood in the heart and the follow up beat with more blood is about the same as two regular beats.
 The body is happy, but you as a person might not be.